-The society today is suffering from both substance and behavioral addictions.
+Society today is suffering from both substance and behavioral addictions.
 These addictions drastically change the lives of the people by pulling them towards pain and self-destruction.
 But how is behavioral addiction different from substance addiction?
-A better understanding of a behavioral disorder will help the patient gain fast recovery.
+A better understanding of a behavioral disorder will help the patient gain a fast recovery.

 What is Behavioral Addiction?

 Behavioral addiction is different from substance addiction, although both imply the presence of an uncontrolled craving towards something.
 The main concept present between the two is the loss of control.

 Substance addiction involves the use or ingestion of a substance or drug which later develops tolerance and dependence.
 In contrast, behavioral addiction involves the repetition of a certain habit or action due to its strong reward feeling.

 A person who has a behavioral addiction experiences difficulty in resisting the impulse or drive to perform strong reinforcing habits which has a detrimental impact in the long run.
 There are several kinds of behavioral addictions and each has a specific impact on the person.
 The repetitive action of these behaviors intensifies the disturbance of one's cognitive and emotional balance.

 What are the different kinds of Behavioral Addictions?

 There are several types of behavioral addictions but four serious addictions affecting society today are gambling, porn, sex, and sugar addiction.
 These conditions affect a person to various degrees and induce pleasure in distinct ways.

 This is also called compulsive gambling or pathological gambling.
 It is an addiction involving the uncontrolled craving to gamble due to several reasons such as financial need, thrill, excitement, and relieving stress.